 The format of the "Champion of the Emprise of the Black Lion" tournament is inspired by the 1460 treatise by René of Anjou "traictié de la forme et devis d'ung tournoy".

-Every game score will consist of an element score (how many rings/pigs etc. for solo games, how many "wins" or breaks for paired games) as well as some points from the judges on panache, courtesy, sportsmanship and the like.
-Additional points may be granted at the judges discretion for other reasons, for example presentation, stunning costume and barding, authenticity, or chivalric behavior.
+Every game score will consist of an element score (how many rings etc. for solo games, how many "wins" or breaks for paired games) as well as some points from the judges on panache, courtesy, sportsmanship and the like.
+Additional points may be granted at the judges discretion for other reasons, for example presentation, stunning costume and trappings, authenticity, or chivalrous behavior.

 The games for the Championship of the Emprise of the Black Lion will be (click for details):